Friday night death slot: Fox

-Perhaps the network which has received the most attention and has become the most well known for the "Friday Night Death Slot" has been Fox.
+The network most associated with "Friday Night Death Slot" has been Fox.

 In January 2011, the sci-fi drama Fringe, then in its third season, was moved into this slot from Thursdays.
 According to Fox Entertainment President Kevin Reilly, nearly half of Fringes viewership time shifts the show to watch at their convenience, and that "if it does anywhere near what it did on Thursdays, we can glue that show to the schedule because it can be a big win for us".
 The Fox network created a promotional advertisement for Fringe that lampooned its reputation of the Friday night death slot prior to Fringes move.
 Despite encountering lower ratings after its move, Fringe was renewed for a fourth season, and later for a shortened final fifth season to allow the creators to complete the story arc they had set out at the start of the program as well as to reach 100 episodes, allowing the show to be resold in syndication.
 Critics praised Fox for taking the risk and profit lost on the show to satisfy the creators' desires and fans' requests to complete the show's primary story.
 The series finale aired on January 18, 2013.

 After 20 years of unsuccessfully trying to find programming to fill the Friday night death slot, Fox gave up, leaving a one-hour empty hole on that night in the 9:00 p.m.
 (Eastern Time) hour for the 2013–14 schedule.
 Encores of Fox programming from the previous week originally aired in that timeslot.
 However, in November 2013, in the hopes of revitalizing Fox's Friday ratings, the sitcom Raising Hope moved from Tuesdays to Fridays for its fourth season, airing in the 9 p.m. half-hour; the freshman sitcom, Enlisted premiered in the 9:30 p.m. slot before both series swapped timeslots in late January.
 This "encore slot" was made a permanent part of the schedule for the 2014–15 season.
 Fox did not include such a slot in 2015–16, but the show chosen to fill the 9:00 p.m. time slot was the low-budget panel game World's Funniest Fails.

 In October 2019, Fox cleared its Friday night time slots to make way for WWE SmackDown, which ran on the network until September 2024, after which the show moved to USA Network.
 Following the end of the show's run on Fox, the network would make sports programming a permanent part of its Friday night schedule, including college football, college basketball, the NASCAR Craftsman Truck Series' "Drivers Only" race, and its own in-house league, the UFL; reruns of the network's entertainment programming airs during weeks when sporting events are not scheduled.

 The following are all examples of Fox shows that either started on Friday nights and lasted only a few episodes, or were moved to Friday nights, suffered from dismal ratings, and were eventually canceled.